vanichitkara/100DaysOfCode/README.md

 # 100DaysOfCode (Starting from June 1, 2021)
 Repository for #100DaysOfCode.
-This repo will contain the solutions to the questions I solve and their approach for future reference.
+This repository will contain the solutions to the questions I solve and their approach for future reference.

 ### Day 1 (01/06/21)
 Started with Linked List.
 Solved 8 questions of linked list (find middle, reverse list, check palindrome, reorder list, merge two sorted lists, remove duplicates from sorted lists, linked list sorting, merge K sorted lists)